-Furthermore, inventions contained within some of our in-licensed patents and patent applications were made using U.S. government funding or other non-governmental funding.
-We rely on our licensors to ensure compliance with applicable obligations arising from such funding, such as timely reporting, an obligation associated with in-licensed patents and patent applications.
-The failure of our licensors to meet their obligations may lead to a loss of rights or the unenforceability of relevant patents.
-For example, the government could have certain rights in such in-licensed patents, including a non-exclusive license authorizing the government then decides to exercise these rights, it is not required to engage us as its contractor in connection with doing so.
+Furthermore, inventions contained within some of our existing or future in-licensed patents and patent applications may be made using U.S. government funding or other non-governmental funding.
+We rely on our existing or future licensors to ensure compliance with applicable obligations arising from such funding, such as timely reporting, an obligation associated with in-licensed patents and patent applications.
+The failure of our existing or future licensors to meet their obligations may lead to a loss of rights or the unenforceability of relevant patents.
+For example, the government could have certain rights in such in-licensed patents, including a non-exclusive license authorizing the government to use the invention or to have others use the invention on its behalf for non-commercial purposes.
+If the U.S. government then decides to exercise these rights, it is not required to engage us as its contractor in connection with doing so.
 These rights may also permit the government to exercise march-in rights to use or allow third parties to use the technology covered by such in-licensed patents.
-The government may also exercise its march-in rights if it determines that action is necessary because we or our licensors failed to achieve practical application of the government-funded inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
+The government may also exercise its march-in rights if it determines that action is necessary because we or our licensors failed to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
+In addition, our rights in such in-licensed government-funded inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
 Any of the foregoing could harm our business, financial condition, results of operations, and prospects significantly.

 In addition, the resolution of any contract interpretation disagreement that may arise could narrow what we believe to be the scope of our rights to the relevant patents, know-how and proprietary technology, or increase what we believe to be our financial or other obligations under the relevant agreement.
-Disputes that may arise between us and our licensors regarding intellectual property subject to a license agreement could include disputes regarding:
+Disputes that may arise between us and our existing or future licensors regarding intellectual property subject to a license agreement could include disputes regarding:

-- the scope of rights granted under the license agreement and other interpretation-related issues; - whether and the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement;

-- our right to sublicense patent and other rights to third parties under collaborative development relationships; - our diligence obligations with respect to the use of the licensed technology in relation to our development and commercialization of our product candidates and what activities satisfy those diligence obligations; and - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us.
+- the scope of rights granted under the license agreement and other interpretation-related issues; - whether and the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - our right to sublicense patent and other rights to third parties under collaborative development relationships; - our diligence obligations with respect to the use of the licensed technology in relation to our development and commercialization of our product candidates and what activities satisfy those diligence obligations; and - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us.